CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-white-hand.md

 #### Revealing Your Wizard

-In the general opponent format, you must reveal the identity of your Fallen-wizard before the game begins.
+In the general opponent format, you must reveal the identity of your Fallen-wizard before the game begins.<span class="page-number">6</span>

 ---